Codex56799/dataengineering/README.md

   -o data/yellow_tripdata_2024-01.parquet
 ```

+The following table describes the key fields in the dataset:

 | Field Name              | Description |
 |-------------------------|-------------|
 | **VendorID** | A code indicating the TPEP provider that provided the record.
 Possible values: Creative Mobile Technologies; VeriFone Inc. |